carlosmscabral/demo-appint-veo3/README.md

 ### 2. Configure Your Environment

-The script relies on an `env.sh` file for all its configuration.
+The script relies on an `env.sh` file for its configuration.

 1.  **Create the file**:
     ```bash